Code-Institute-Submissions/MLS-Project-1-Adventure-Tours/README.md

 ## UX

-This website was developed so as to make it easy for for user to find best camping site, hiking sites and one day touring around the country for best value of your money.
-This website was made so as to let users see the best natural places in the country were they can go and relax being away from most human civilasation for be it a day or days
+This website was developed so as to make it easy for for tourists to find best camping site, hiking sites and one day touring around the country for best value of their money.
+This website was made so as to let tourists see the best natural places in the country were they can go and relax being away from most human civilasation for be it a day or days

 ### Structure